oleksandrbi/CodePathWeek8/README.md

   COMMENTS:

   The Green site had an XSS attack vulnerability in the feedback section.
-It was very simple to implement a <script>alert(123)</script> that gives an alert message such as "123" or "HELLO".
+It was very simple to implement a script, such as  <script>alert(123)</script> that gives an alert message such as "123" or "HELLO".

 ## Red